Floorp-Projects/Floorp/toolkit/crashreporter/docs/index.rst

    to handle dump files.
 This application optionally submits crashes to Mozilla (or the configured server).

-Minidump Analyzer
-   The minidump analyzer is a standalone executable that is launched by the crash reporter client or by the browser itself to extract stack traces from the dump files generated during a crash.

 How Main-Process Crash Handling Works
 =====================================